transloadit/uppy/website/src/docs/companion.md

 }
 ```

-1. **filePath(required)** - Full path to the directory to which provider files would be downloaded temporarily.
+1. **filePath(required)** - Full path to the directory to which provider files will be downloaded temporarily.

 2. **secret(recommended)** - A secret string which Companion uses to generate authorization tokens.
+You should generate a long random string for this.

 3. **uploadUrls(recommended)** - An allowlist (array) of strings (exact URLs) or regular expressions.
 If specified, Companion will only accept uploads to these URLs.
 This is needed to make sure a Companion instance is only allowed to upload to your servers. **Omitting this leaves your system open to potential [SSRF](https://en.wikipedia.org/wiki/Server-side_request_forgery) attacks, and may throw an error in future `@uppy/companion` releases.**